 We had tried to unlock other name-combinations, but this became an exercise in things we shouldn’t do.
-Fountain & Parker sounded like a counterfeit pen company, James & John had people think we were selling Bibles door-to-door, and we’re pretty sure Marcus & Felix is a wine bar in Soho.
+Fountaine & Parker sounded like a counterfeit pen company, James & John had people thinking we were selling Bibles door-to-door, and we’re pretty sure Marcus & Felix is a wine bar in Soho.
 The name Fairfax & Favor won.

-There’s no point dressing it up; University wasn’t our forte.
+There’s no point in dressing it up.
+University wasn’t our forte.
 However, there was a silver lining: the excessively long holidays.
-We used these to work two jobs, splitting our time between pub shifts at The Bedingfeld Arms and working as a fireplace delivery team, combining our wages to fund our latest and greatest idea: selling leather gun slips to anyone that enjoyed clays.
+We used these to work two jobs, splitting our time between pub shifts at the Bedingfeld Arms and working as a fireplace delivery team, combining our wages to fund our latest and greatest idea, selling leather gun slips to anyone that enjoyed clays.

-We pooled together the rest of our pub-slash-fireplace savings and used our new knowledge of leather to bootstrap our next venture: a line of handcrafted leather boots.
+We pooled together and the rest of our pub-slash-fireplace savings and used our new knowledge of leather to bootstrap our next venture: a line of handcrafted leather boots.
 The obvious problem was, well, we knew nothing about shoes.
-This was irrelevant, though.
-We had a youngblood desire to prove boots could be made well - the way they ought to be - and still sold at an accessible price, and nothing was going to stop us.
-It was the rebirth of Fairfax & Favor.
-It was the revival party.
+It was irrelevant, though.
+We had a young-blood desire to prove boots could be made well - the way they ought to be - and still sold at an accessible price, and nothing was going to stop us.
+It was the re-birth of Fairfax & Favor, It was the revival party.

 The Alicante Adventure

 Of course, they quashed this hasty conclusion of ours by showing us around their factory.
-Here our naivety shone brightly.
-Here we made the worst deal in history.
-The factory agreed to make 420 pairs of off-the-shelf loafers and deliver them within four weeks, but on one condition: we paid every cent up front.
-We agreed, shook hands, flew home via a few sangrias and spent what felt like an eternity pulling pints and delivering fireplaces, the thought of “what have we done?” hanging heavy on our minds.
+The factory agreed to make 420 pairs of off-the-shelf loafers and deliver them within four weeks, but one condition: we paid every cent upfront.
+We agreed, shook hands, flew home via a few sangrias and spent what felt like an eternity pulling pints and delivering fireplaces, the though of “what have we done?” hanging heavy on our minds.